 Project Rapid Test for Mad Cow Disease Current status We are waiting for technology transfer from Prionics AG in order to begin production scale-up, validation and regulatory submission.
 In February 2005 we entered into a license agreement with Prionics AG related to our licensing certain technology that Prionics desired in order for Prionics to complete the technology transfer to Chembio.
-Please see footnote 18 (b) of our financial statements.
-Nature, timing and estimated costs of the efforts necessary to complete The timing of production scale-up and validation is anticipated to be approximately three to six months from the date of the completion of the technology transfer.
+The agreement provides for additional contingent payments based upon our attainment of certain milestones relating to product performance specified in the agreement.
+If the milestones are not achieved, there may be a significant reduction or complete elimination of any additional payments under this license agreement.
+Moreover, the manufacturing agreement we signed with Prionics AG in 2004 would be of no further force or effect.
+Nature, timing and estimated costs of the efforts necessary to complete We should know by the end of the second quarter of this year whether our technology can overcome changes to the product formulation that Prionics AG implemented last year.
+Initial results were unfavorable, though we have continued to work on this project and have an additional opportunity to meet the specifications under the agreement.
+Testing to determine whether these modifications can meet the agreed-upon specifications will commence in late May.
+Assuming a favorable outcome of these tests (Milestone 2), one additional milestone (training) would be required before the maximum payments under the agreement will be due and payable and before the Manufacturing & Supply Agreement would remain in effect.
+Assuming that to be the case, the timing of production scale-up and validation is anticipated to be approximately three to six months from the date of the completion of the technology transfer.
 Thereafter, we will incur costs to establish the production capacity required for this product, which we presently anticipate to be approximately \$100,000.
-Anticipated completion date Not known Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely We are relying on technology developed by Prionics and so there is a risk that the product validation will encounter difficulties that at present are not known or foreseeable.
+Anticipated completion date Not known Risks and uncertainties associated with completing development on schedule, and the consequences to operations, financial position and liquidity if not completed timely We are relying on technology and product specifications developed by Prionics, including certain changes they have made to their formulation since the product underwent a successful evaluation.
+As stated above, there is therefore a risk that the technology transfer from Chembio will not be completed and that the Manufacturing agreement will be of no further force and effect.
 The risks associated with the product involve regulatory and technology risks.
+We had anticipated that we would start to see revenues form this program in 2005.
+This is now in substantial doubt.
+The Manufacturing Contract provides for a minimum purchase of one million units during the first year following approval in the EU.
+We understand that the product has in fact been approved in the EU based upon the above-referenced evaluation but because of the problems described herein, Prionics has been unable to complete the production specifications for this product.
 Timing of commencement of expected material net cash inflows It is not known or estimable when net cash inflows from this project will commence due to the uncertainties associated with the completion of the product, regulatory submissions, and the nature and timing of Prionics' distribution network